 The Identity Provider Setup allows you to configure user authentication.
-You can configure authentication to require that users or groups authenticate to access websites for specific acceptable use policy (AUP) categories.
+You can configure authentication to require that users or groups authenticate to access websites and web applications.
 With this configuration in place, you can also report usernames and groups in access control events.

 - Third-Party SAML

 An identity connector is a complete virtual appliance that you download in ETP and deploy behind the firewall in your data centers or hybrid cloud environments.
 Identity connectors allow ETP to synchronize with your organization’s Active Directory (AD) or Lightweight Directory Access Protocol (LDAP) servers.

 To download an identity connector, see Create and download an identity connector.